-This unit introduces students to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
+Students are introduced to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
 They use practical activities to demonstrate how correct application of these principles can lead to improved performance in physical activity and sport.
 Students investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise, and explore fatigue.

-UNIT 2: Physical Activity, Sport & Society
+UNIT 2: Physical Activity, Sport and Society